trex1098/trex1098/README.md

 ### Hi there 👋

+Actively Looking for a Full Time Software Engineer Position.
 I graduated from the University of Southern California with a degree in Computer Science and Business Administration.

 I am interested in finance (stock) projects or sports projects.